vitercik/120notes/_build/html/_sources/chapter4.md

 **Question:** What is the expected number of children they’ll have?

 For example, if the sequence of births is G-G-G-B, they would have four children in total.
-If the sequence is **B-B-G**, they would have three children in total.
+If the sequence is B-B-G, they would have three children in total.

 1. **Step 1: Define the Random Variables**